TITLE 77: PUBLIC HEALTH

 K) A copy of appropriate client transfer information, when requested, if the client is transferred to another health facility or health agency.

-4) Those agencies that are subject to the Local Records Act should note that, except as otherwise provided by law, no public record shall be disposed of by any officer or agency unless the written approval of the appropriate Local Records Commission is first obtained.
+4) Agencies that are subject to the Local Records Act should note that, except as otherwise provided by law, no public record shall be disposed of by any officer or agency unless the written approval of the appropriate Local Records Commission is first obtained.
 (Section 7 of the Local Records Act)

-g) Drugs and Biologicals
+h) Drugs and Biologicals

 The agency shall have written policies governing the supervision and administration of drugs and biologicals, which shall include, but not be limited to, the following: